 - 19. Visit Bruny Island

 - When to visit Hobart

 - Map of what to do in Hobart

 The top 20 fun things to do in Hobart

 1. MONA the Museum of Old and New Art

-MONA is a high technology gallery, none of the exhibits have labels or information sheets, instead you must carry around a phone like device and headphones to get information on each piece.
-Interestingly there wasn’t an app alternative to download, not in the Android store anyway.
+MONA is a high technology gallery, none of the exhibits have labels or information sheets.
+Instead, you are given a device that’s a similar size to your phone with headphones to get information on each display.
+To be honest it’s a bit annoying to carry around and I was surprised that there wasn’t a phone app alternative to download, not in the Android store anyway.

 2. Salamanca Markets

 With Tasmania’s fresh air and growing reputation for artisan producers and growers, it’s not surprising that markets are an essential part of experiencing Hobart.
 With around 300 open-air stalls every Saturday from 8.30 am the Salamanca market is diverse and extremely popular.
 There’s produce, artisan products, crafts, clothing, live music and plenty of ready to eat options to enjoy as you wander around or in the nearby parks and waterfront.
 I’d suggest getting in early for the best choice, by 2 pm many of the stalls are packing up.